forethoughtde/allnpmviz3d/README.md

 With love of npm everything is possible.
 This project is built entirely on npm packages.

-I'm using [ngraph](https://github.com/anvaka/ngraph) modules to precomupte 3D graph layout offline. [angular](https://www.npmjs.org/package/angular) + [an](https://github.com/anvaka/an)
+I'm using [ngraph](https://github.com/anvaka/ngraph) modules to precompute 3D graph layout offline. [angular](https://www.npmjs.org/package/angular) + [an](https://github.com/anvaka/an)
 makes a nice commonjs friendly pair.
 Angluar renders all UI components. [three.js](https://www.npmjs.org/package/three) is used to render graphics.